qkmc-rk/gaobiaosys2/README.md

 - changed the way of show search popup.and the data from search has changed its format.
 - for details,look at gisinit.js    --> function searchPopup(results)

+# 2018-12-9
+## fixed
+- fixed function btnsc()，now when you click on the tree node,the map can jump to the right position.